 Pembroke Regional Hospital Inc. has contracted Marianhill Inc. for the provision of services and the operation of twenty-one complex continuing care hospital beds.
-The agreement expires on August 31, 2016 and is to be reviewed every five years.
-Payments to Marianhill Inc. during the year amount to \$2,094,648 (2015: \$2,094,648).
+Payments to Marianhill Inc. during the year amount to \$2,094,657 (2016: \$2,094,648).

-14. CONTINGENCIES
+15. CONTINGENCIES